-Channel spacings 12.5, 25 and 150 kHz are supported with FSK-radio and with QAM-radio unit supported channel spacings are 6.25, 12.5 and 25 kHz.
+Channel spacings 12.5, 25 and 150 kHz are supported with FSK-radio.
+With QAM-radio unit supported channel spacings are 12.5 and 25 kHz for UHF and VHF variants.
 Those can be selected by changing software settings - without a need to modify the hardware.